 Because of the role that infrastructure plays, infrastructure costs are unavoidable

-Sometimes existing infrastructure can be used for new power plants and new energy generation set ups.
+Sometimes existing infrastructure as is can be used for new power plants and new energy generation set ups.

 Existing infrastructure will also need to be repaired or replaced from time to time.

-Sometimes completely new infrastructure needs to be built too for new energy generation setups.
+Sometimes completely new infrastructure needs to be built for new energy generation setups.